This post may contain affiliate links. Please read our disclosure policy.

 Peanut Sauce (makes ½ cup)

-- ⅓ cup Natural Peanut Butter, unsweetened
+- ⅓ cup Unsweetened Peanut Butter

-- 1 tablespoon Unseasoned Rice Vinegar, or lime juice
+- 1 tablespoon Unseasoned Rice Vinegar

 - 1 tablespoon Maple Syrup